Venafi/vcert/README-CLI-CLOUD.md

         4. State/Province (ST)
         5. Country (C)
     2. Issuing Rules that:
-        1. (Recommended) Limits Common Name and Subject Alternative Name to domains that are allowed by your organization
+        1. (Recommended) Limits Common Name and Subject Alternative Names that are allowed by your organization
         2. (Recommended) Restricts the Key Length to 2048 or higher
         3. (Recommended) Does not allow Private Key Reuse
-5. An Application exists where you are among the owners, and you know the Application Name.
+4. An Application exists where you are among the owners, and you know the Application Name.
-6. An Issuing Template is assigned to the Application, and you know its API Alias.
+5. An Issuing Template is assigned to the Application, and you know its API Alias.
+> 📌 **NOTE**: if you're just testing, you can skip the last 3 items.
+Simply specify "Default" for the issuing template alias portion
+> of your zone (e.g., "My Application\Default") and an application with the name you specified will be automatically created for you.

 ## General Command Line Parameters